marshyon/vim-config/README.md

 must return 1

-if it doesnt, modern ubuntu's will have
+if it doesnt, modern ubuntu's will have vim-nox:

 ```
-vim-nox
+apt-get install vim-nox
 ```

-which should be installable with apt-get install vim-nox

 we also need ctags for tagbar to work